WesleyBryie/ChumBucket/wiki/megathread/games.md

 * [rarbg.to](http://rarbg.to/) - Scene releases.
 GOG games.
 No need to worry if it re-directs you to another proxy, it's just load balancing.

-* [1337x.to](https://1337x.to/) - Well-moderated torrent site.
-Scene and GOG games are reposted here, as well as repacks from several popular repack groups, such as FitGirl, ElAmigos, Darck, R.G.
-Mechanics, Xatab, DODI, etc

 * [rustorka.com](http://rustorka.com/) - Popular Russian torrent tracker and board for games.
 Scene releases, Steam / GOG / Origin rips.
 Offers ROMs as well.

 * [rutor.info](http://rutor.info/games) - Game repacks site